Warham St Leger: Various offices

-His father died in 1559 and Warham inherited.
-He gave his brother William the manors of Bilsington and Belgar in Kent as a gest of goodwill.
+His father died in 1559 and Warham inherited substantial property in Kent.

 In 1569 St Leger returned to England, residing at his house in Southwark or at Leeds Castle, Kent, and serving as High Sheriff of Kent for 1560.
 There from 1570 to 1572, he had custody of Desmond and his family (see Desmond Rebellions).
 He left his wife at Carrigaline, County Cork, a manor he held from Desmond; during his absence, it was ravaged by the rebels.

 Second marriage and child

 By 1577 St Leger married secondly Emmeline Goldwell (d.
 1628), by whom he had a son Walter, who obtained his father's Irish property.
 Emmeline died in London in 1628, and was buried in the church of St Dunstan-in-the-East.

 Later life and death

 He remained in England until 1579, when his repeated petitions for employment and reward were answered by his appointment as provost-marshal of Munster, a new office, the functions of which seem to have been purely military.
 In this capacity, St Leger was actively engaged against the Irish rebels for ten years.

 On 7 April 1583, he was appointed an assistant to the court of high commission in Ireland, and in the following year, he visited England.
 While there he accused Ormond of treason, and laid before the queen proposals for the government of Ireland.

 In 1585, he was elected to the Irish House of Commons as MP for Queen's County.
 In November 1589 he was succeeded, probably on account of his old age, as provost marshal by George Thornton, but in 1590 he was governing Munster in the absence of the vice-president.
 He was in England again in 1594, and died in Cork in 1597.

 His will is in the Heralds' College, London.
 He had literary interests, being a friend of Edmund Spenser and Lodowick Bryskett, and was one of the friends to whom Spenser confided his project of writing The Faerie Queene.

-The Warham St Leger who died in combat in 1600 against Hugh Maguire (Lord of Fermanagh) was his nephew, the son of his brother William.
+The Warham St Leger who died in combat in 1600 against Hugh Maguire, Lord of Fermanagh, was his nephew, the son of his brother William.

 Sir Warham St Leger was the ancestor of the St Legers of Hayward's Hill near Cork city and of the St Legers of Ballingarry, North Tipperary and Shinrone, County Offaly in Ireland.